ExpressVPN China: How to Use It, Best Servers & Setup Tips

 Accordingly, many individuals turned to VPNs – even corporations.
 In the latter case, it’s a necessity, so the Chinese government allows certain VPN services to operate within its borders – but these are controlled by the government, who can see any and all information that passes through.
 Off-shore VPNs (like ExpressVPN, NordVPN, and others) are not illegal for use by citizens (yet), but few are capable of getting through China’s sophisticated firewall.

-How does ExpressVPN work to access blocked Chinese content?
+How does ExpressVPN China work to access blocked content?

-One reason ExpressVPN is able to consistently unblock the internet for Chinese users is just that – rapid acknowledgment, followed by quickly getting to work on updates that will resolve the issue.
-Another reason is that ExpressVPN doesn’t have any servers in mainland China.
-This means it doesn’t fall under any Chinese data retention legislation – so China isn’t privy to ExpressVPN’s (nonexistent) user logs.
-That also makes it harder for their hardware to contain any bugs from Chinese-government operatives.
+Another reason ExpressVPN works in China is that it has no servers in mainland China.
+This means it doesn’t fall under any Chinese data retention legislation — so China isn’t privy to ExpressVPN’s (nonexistent) user logs.
+That also makes it harder for their hardware to be tampered with by Chinese-government operatives.

-How to Use ExpressVPN in China to bypass China’s Great Firewall and its Restrictions
+How to Use ExpressVPN in China to bypass the Great Firewall and its Restrictions

-One of the great things about ExpressVPN is that there are no additional steps or hoops to jump through for connecting in China.
+One of the great things about ExpressVPN China is that there are no additional steps or hoops to jump through for connecting.
 All you need to do is pick your preferred server – like normal – and you should soon be browsing the web freely and securely.
 That said, some servers work better than others.
-As some general guidelines, stick with servers that are in nearby cities and countries, like Hong Kong, Japan, Vietnam, Taiwan, Thailand, and South Korea.
-More specifically, these servers are proving (at the time of writing) to be the better choices as of writing:
+Start with nearby locations — Hong Kong, Japan, Taiwan, Singapore, and Macau are typically your best bets for speed and reliability.
+If one location connects slowly or fails to connect, move on to another nearby option rather than persisting with a single server.
+If you’re still having trouble, try switching protocols (more on that below) before trying a more distant location like the USA or UK.

 But it’s also a good idea to register, download, and install ExpressVPN before you enter China.
 There are mirror sites and other ways you can get around this if you’re already located within China, but the easiest method is to do so ahead of time.
 To do that: